 American Board for Transplant Certification

-The program is designed to meet the American Board for Transplant Certification for 5.5 Category 1 continuing education points for transplant certification for transplant coordinators and transplant-certified nurses.
+The program is designed to meet the American Board for Transplant Certification for up to 5.0 Category 1 continuing education points for transplant certification for transplant coordinators and transplant-certified nurses.

 Minnesota Board of Nursing

-This program is designed to meet the Minnesota Board of Nursing continuing education requirements for 5.5 contact hours.
+This program is designed to meet the Minnesota Board of Nursing continuing education requirements for up to 5.0 contact hours.
 Nurses are responsible for determining whether this activity meets the requirements for acceptable continuing education.